Extreme Low-Fire glazes – Glaze Fire Ceramic In The Campfire!

 ~750°C - Borax (Sodium Borate)

-~750°C - Boric Acid (Do not contain Sodium)
+~750°C - Boric Acid (do not contain Sodium)

-891°C - Potassium Carbonate
+891°C - Potassium Carbonate (Salt of tartar)

 ~800°C - Sodium Carbonate/Bicarbonate (Soda Ash/Baking Soda)